 - Course equivalency and transfer credit

-A student wishing to transfer graduate credit should email the Department of Psychology Graduate Office, email@example.com, the list of courses (number and name), a copy of the transcript(s), and each individual syllabus for course equivalency evaluation.
+A student wishing to transfer graduate credit should email the Department of Psychology Graduate Office, firstname.lastname@example.org, the list of courses (number and name), a copy of the transcript(s), and each individual syllabus for a course equivalency evaluation.